 Chronic inflammation of the intestinal wall will cause a widening between the epithelial cells, allowing larger particles to pass through.
 Because these molecules aren’t supposed to be there, the immune system raises the alarm and attacks, causing widespread inflammation throughout the body.

-Leaky gut is often mistaken for food allergies, especially in more severe cases and in cases where the dog seems to react to all or at least a large variety of foods.
+Leaky gut is often mistaken for food allergies, especially in more severe cases where the dog seems to react to all or at least a large variety of foods.
 Healing digestion will fortify the intestinal wall and prevent chronic allergy symptoms and skin reactions in dogs.

-In some cases, the intestinal wall isn’t malfunctioning, it’s the nutrients themselves that are the problem.
-Food that uses high heat relies too heavily on synthetic nutrients and uses ingredients that are heavily processed can denature the molecules, making it difficult for their body to recognize.
+Foods that use too many synthetic nutrients or use ingredients that are heavily processed can denature the nutrients, making it difficult for their body to recognize.

 The nutrients are there, and they are broken down small enough to pass through the intestinal wall, but they are so heavily processed that the body doesn’t recognize them.
 Anything the body doesn’t recognize is an intruder, and the immune system takes immediate action.

-Fresh foods, raw diets, and even kibbles that are cooked at lower temperatures, like oven-baked or dehydrated options, are going to offer more usable nutrients that are easier for your dog’s body to recognize and use appropriately.
-Limited-ingredient dog foods and hypoallergenic dog foods can help prevent a negative reaction with ingredients like corn, wheat, hydrolyzed protein, sweet potato, and brown rice.
-Popular food brands like Blue Buffalo, Canidae Grain Free Pure, and Hills Science Diet are ideal when searching for limited-ingredient dog food.
+Fresh foods, raw diets, and even oven-baked kibbles that are cooked at lower temperatures are going to offer more usable nutrients that are easier for your dog’s body to recognize and use appropriately.
+Stick to foods that use as many real, whole-food ingredients as possible.

 Gluten Intolerances